crhntr/goes/README.md

 it can be tested as follows:

-// Note the build flag ensures the unit tests are not run in the browser
-// when the acceptance tests are being run.
+*Note the build flag ensures the unit tests are not run in the browser when the acceptance tests are being run.*

 ```go
 //+build !js